jpflores-13/rclass/README.md

 [![R build status](https://github.com/How-to-Learn-to-Code/rclass/workflows/R-CMD-check/badge.svg)](https://github.com/How-to-Learn-to-Code/rclass/actions)
 <!-- badges: end -->

-This package was developed for the graduate student developed and led How to Learn to Code initiative at the University of North Carolina at Chapel Hill.
-It is intended to give a fundamentals-focused introduction to programming R.
+This is a forked version of a package that was developed and taught by graduate students called How to Learn to Code at the University of North Carolina at Chapel Hill.
+It is intended to give a fundamentals-focused introduction to programming in R.
+This course was taught in Posit Cloud, setting a different repo as the base project.

 ## Installation

 To install the package from GitHub run:

 ```
+install.packages("devtools")
 library(devtools)
 devtools::install_github("jpflores-13/rclass", build_opts = "", dependencies = TRUE)
 library(htltcR)
 ```
-If the command `library(devtools)` fails, you should first run `install.package('devtools')`.

-Once the package is installed once, users can easily grab the most recent version by running `updateRClass()`.

 ## Using the package